gem5bootcamp/lps2024/slides/05-Other-simulators/01-sst.md

 ```

 **Note**: There are some funny build requirements here.
 We must build the gem5 library without tcmalloc and with "duplicate sources".
 The reasons for this isn't important.
-They are needed for messy, legacy reasons.
-Please just remember to include these when building gem5 as a library.

 ---

-## Let's get to know SST better

-While we wait for that complication...

-SST and gem5 share a lot similar ideas and, sometimes confusingly, nomenclature.
-Please keep in mind that SST components are more like gem5 SimObjects than gem5 components; events are more like gem5 packets sent over gem5 ports, and ports in gem5 are not like-for-like ports in SST.
-SST requires "links" between ports to connect them.

-Like gem5 the SST configuration file is a Python file that describes the system design in terms of components (Simobjects), their parameters, and how they connect together.

----

 ## Making a toy SST simulation

+While we wait for that complication... let's make a simple SST simulation.

-Here we're going to learn the basics of SST with a pre-built component called `example0`, the full type of which is `simpleElementExample.example0`. **Note**: we will skip how this is created and loaded into SST for now.
+Here we're going to learn the basics of SST with a pre-built component called `example0`, the full type of which is `simpleElementExample.example0`.

+**Note**: we will skip how this is created and loaded into SST for now.
 This example component, unlike others, comes pre-loaded with SST so we needn't worry about the incorporation process.

-`example0` is a very simple component with a single port to connect to another component (in our case we'll connect to another `example0` component).
-The `example0` component simulates a set number of events  to the other component (we can think of these are spurts of communication from one component to the other).
+`example0` is a very simple component.
+It :

+1. Has 1 port to connect to another component (in our case we'll connect to another `example0` component).
+2. Simulates a set number of events  to the component it's connected to.

  The simulation ceases after this set number of events have been sent.

 ---